Martin Hockey's End to End Walk: Land's End to John O'Groats

 Somerset

 There are plenty of good routes from the SWCP at Barnstaple to the Quantocks, but from there nice walking routes are harder to find.
-Both Andy Robinson and Mike Salter have good descriptions of routes from Exmoor to Chepstow.
+Andy Robinson, Mike Salter and Linda Brackenbury all have good descriptions of routes from the Quantocks to Chepstow.
 Andy Robinson uses fewer roads.
-He crosses the Avon by the M5 bridge, whereas Mike Salter uses the Clifton Suspension Bridge and then a mostly off-road route through the Bristol suburbs.
+He crosses the Avon by the M5 bridge, whereas Mike Salter and Linda Brackenbury use the Clifton Suspension Bridge and then a mostly off-road route across the Downs and the Blaise Castle Estate in Bristol.

 Andrew McCloy and John Butler both describe routes to Bath, and Andy Robinson also shows you how to reach the Cotswold Way by the Limestone Link.